-SECTION XXI - TOWN MANAGER TASK FORCE WITH MEMBERS OF COUNCIL
+SECTION XXI - TOWN MANAGER TASK FORCE WITH MEMBERS OF COUNCIL a) Council shall select who the assigned Members of Council will be;

 From time to time it shall be appropriate for the Town Manager to form a work group with staff, members, the public, and/or less than a quorum of Members of the Council.
 Such Task Force may be created at the advice of the Mayor and Town Council during a Study Session or Council meeting.
 In such occasions, the following parameters shall apply: